 The Center has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
 Under this policy, as approved by the Board of Directors, the endowment assets are invested in a manner that is intended to provide a real total return, net of investment management fees that is consistent with spending policy requirements.
 Actual returns in any given year may vary from this amount.
-To satisfy its long-term rate-of-return objectives, the Center's investment policy is to maintain 40% to 70% in equity securities, 20% to 40% in bonds or alternative investments, and 5% to 15% in cash and cash equivalents.
+To satisfy its long-term rate-of-return objectives, the Center's investment policy is to maintain 60% in equity securities, 30% in bonds or alternative investments, and 10% in cash and cash equivalents.

-The Center's policy is to annually withdraw 5% of the average year-end value of the portfolio for the previous three fiscal years for building maintenance and repairs.
+The Center's policy allows annual withdrawal of up to 4% of the average year-end value of the portfolio for the previous three fiscal years for building maintenance and repairs.
 However, if the amount of funds in the investment account is less than the balance of net assets with donor restrictions to be held in perpetuity, no amount is withdrawn.